zicklag/docs-1/self-hosted/quickstart.md

 ::: tip More Info on Items

-To learn more about the different types of Items, and all available options, see [Items](/app/content-items/).
+To learn more, see our documentation on [Items](/app/content/items).

 :::